ciefa/telegram-channel-to-farcaster-bot/README.md

 You can also post images into the Telegram channel and they will be casted as well.

+## Images

 **IMPORTANT: To make use of this feature, you need to register for a (free) Imgur client ID.
 Add said ID to the .env**

 **Note that you HAVE TO compress the image when posting, simply click the check box "compress image" when pasting an image into your TG channel.**

+If you paste an image into your channel, the bot will download said image locally to then upload it to Imgur.
+The image url is then added to the embed part of the payload.

 ## Requirements